-- junior staff representatives and representatives of the - approving colleges who made up a subcommittee, and they - took responsibility for overseeing the junior medical - staff cover - Q. Dr Steen made reference to a consultant-led service - within the Children's Hospital at the time, which - I think referred to perhaps her role in ambulatory - paediatrics, out in the community.
-Was this something - that you were much involved with? - 10 A. "Consultant-led service" is a phrase that has become, - 11 I think, core to the NHS over the last -- throughout the - 12 UK, throughout the last several decades.
-It reflects - 13 the fact that, compared to the past, consultants have - become more and more personally involved in the 14 - day-to-day care of patients --15 - 16 O. In the community? - -- than they would have been in the past.
+- 1 junior staff representatives and representatives of the - 2 approving colleges who made up a subcommittee, and they - took responsibility for overseeing the junior medical 2 - staff cover 4 - 5 Q. Dr Steen made reference to a consultant-led service - within the Children's Hospital at the time, which 6 - I think referred to perhaps her role in ambulatory - paediatrics, out in the community.
+Was this something 8 - 9 that you were much involved with? - 10 A. "Consultant-led service" is a phrase that has become, - 11 I think, core to the NHS over the last -- throughout the - 12 UK, throughout the last several decades.
+It reflects - 13 the fact that, compared to the past, consultants have - become more and more personally involved in the 14 - day-to-day care of patients --15 - 16 0.
+In the community? - 17 -- than they would have been in the past.
 In the - community and in hospital.
-Community paediatrics is 18 - a specialty that has developed really from nothing over 19 - 20 the last perhaps three decades. - THE CHAIRMAN: So consultants are more and more involved in 21 - day-to-day care of patients in the hospital and children - in the community than before?
+Community paediatrics is 18 a specialty that has developed really from nothing over 19 - 20 the last perhaps three decades. - THE CHAIRMAN: So consultants are more and more involved in 21 - 22 day-to-day care of patients in the hospital and children - in the community than before?
 23 - 24 A. Yes.
 I think that's true.
-I didn't have any - responsibility in the community, obviously, and I never service that that pre-empts -- are those some of the conditions or treatments which mean that children don't
+I didn't have any - responsibility in the community, obviously, and I never 25